What is Samsung QLED TV? Everything you need to know

 Getting the best from HDR

-It works by piling in layers of detail from the brightest to darkest shades to highlight little nuanced details you’d otherwise miss.
 To get the best from HDR, TVs need to be able to create deep blacks and bright whites.
-That’s where quantum dots and QLED TVs come in.
+That’s where quantum dots and QLED TVs come in…

 Brighter than bright

 That’s because their quantum dots can reach peak levels of brightness.
-Floodlights and stars will shine like never before when watching Netflix or Ultra HD Blu-ray in HDR.
+Floodlights and stars will shine like never before when watching Netflix or UHD Blu-ray in HDR.

-So ‘scarlet remains scarlet instead of fading to pink’ when HDR video is pushing the screen to peak brightness.
+So bold reds, strong greens and vibrant greens stay that way – even when HDR video is pushing the screen to peak brightness.

 Deeper blacks for shadowy scenes

-At the other end of the contrast scale are deep, inky blacks and shadowy details.
-Think again of Stranger Things or a movie like Batman.
+At the other end of the contrast scale are inky blacks and shadowy details.
+Think of the Netflix show Stranger Things or a movie like Batman.